gravitational/careers/challenges/cloud/sre.md

 In addition to including details about the requirements below, the design document should include a section describing how this solution could be deployed to an AWS EKS cluster.
+Please note that you are not expected to implement any deployment automation for an EKS target, or create any AWS resources.

 ### Server